micro-community/development/README.md

 ## Contributing

-- Open an [Issue](https://github.com/m3o/development/issues) to start a discussion with the community
+- Open an [Issue](https://github.com/micro-community/development/issues) to start a discussion with the community
-- Open a [Pull Request](https://github.com/m3o/development/pulls) to add a design doc where you've already got strong ideas
+- Open a [Pull Request](https://github.com/micro-community/development/pulls) to add a design doc where you've already got strong ideas
 - Help shape the roadmap for Micro and be a part of the microservice movement
-- Take any real time conversations to the [#development](https://micro-services.slack.com/messages/CJ544CH8W/) channel on Slack
+- Take any real time conversations to the [#development](https://github.com/micro-community/how-to-join) channel on wechat

 ## Style Guide